 S: Apples and peanut butter

 Again, you can check out this post for where I found our family’s favorite GAPS recipes.
-It’s helpful to have a complete list of Recommended Foods and Foods to Avoid as you craft your menu–if you are interested in a printable of these, let me know.
+It’s helpful to have a complete list of Recommended Foods and Foods to Avoid as you craft your menu.

 2. Take time to prepare for GAPS.

-Although we started GAPS just yesterday, I’ve been preparing in little ways for weeks.
-My freezer is stocked with butter I made when I was getting a lot of cream from my milk supplier, as well as storebought I grabbed when it was on sale.
+Another secret to a smooth GAPS experience is beginning preparation in little ways ahead of time.
+My freezer is stocked with butter I made when I was getting a lot of cream from my milk supplier, as well as store-bought butter I grabbed when it was on sale.
 I also have lots of chicken and turkey broth put up.
 I made a half gallon of yogurt last week, and I already had three jars of sauerkraut in my fridge (leftover from last year, actually.
 Yeah, it’s still good!!).
 So, make your

 - and stock up on whatever freezes well.

 Don’t be intimidated by or avoid the weird stuff like bone broth or sauerkraut.
 They are the backbone of this diet and why the GAPS diet gets better and more permanent results than other grain-free diets.
-If you need a gentle yet thorough guide to bone broth, yogurt, kefir, and a variety of sauerkrauts to add to your repitiore, then grab a copy of my book, Your Real Food Journey.
-It’ll get you well on your way.
+If you need a SIMPLE guide to bone broth, yogurt, kefir, and a variety of sauerkrauts to add to your repitiore, then grab a copy of my book, Your Real Food Journey.
+It’ll get you well on your way!